Folium Systems

 Guide section

-The launch path should define owners, review gates, source boundaries, known limits, rollback, and incident response before the business depends on AI.
+The launch path should define owners, review points, source boundaries, known limits, rollback, and incident response before the business depends on AI.

 • Demo-to-production promotion ladder